 Children with sensory-based feeding difficulties frequently limit the types of food and liquid that they are willing to eat based on consistency, texture, color, shape, size, etc. Problems with sensory regulation and sensory defensiveness lead toward many undesirable mealtime behaviors.

 How is feeding therapy reimbursed?

-At Winthrop’s Pediatric Feeding and Swallowing Program, a large number of insurance carriers are accepted.
+At NYU Winthrop’s Pediatric Feeding and Swallowing Program, a large number of insurance carriers are accepted.
 Your insurance company will allocate how many sessions are to be provided based on an in-depth evaluation report provided to them after the initial appointment.

 When Should You Seek Treatment?